tomas-fryza/vhdl-course/Labs/05-counter_binary/README.md

 ## Experiments on your own

-1. Display 4-bit counter values with LED.
+1. Display 4-bit counter value with LEDs.

 2. Modify the structure of the N-bit counter and add the option of synchronously loading the default value.